yaydede/toolbox/YA_TextBook.md

 2. Tuning parameters (note that when `gblinear` is used, only `nround`, `lambda`, and `alpha` are used):
   - `nrounds` = 100 (default).
 It controls the maximum number of iterations (or trees for classification).
   - `eta` = 0.3.
 It controls the learning rate.
 Typically, it lies between 0.01 - 0.3.
   - `gamma` = 0.
 It controls regularization (or prevents overfitting - a higher difference between the train and test prediction performance).
-It can be used as it the brings improvements when shallow (low `max_depth`) trees are employed.
+It can be used as it brings improvements when shallow (low `max_depth`) trees are employed.
   - `max_depth` = 6.
 It controls the depth of the tree.
   - `min_child_weight` = 1.
 It blocks the potential feature interactions to prevent overfitting.
 (The minimum number of instances required in a child node.)
   - `subsample` = 1.
 It controls the number of observations supplied to a tree.
 Generally, it lies between 0.01 - 0.3. (remember bagging).
-  - `subsample` = 1.
+  - `colsample_bytree` = 1.
 It control the number of features (variables) supplied to a tree.
-Both `subsample` and `subsample` can be use to build a "random forest" type learner.
+Both `subsample` and `colsample_bytree` can be use to build a "random forest" type learner.
   - `lambda` = 0, equivalent to Ridge regression
   - `alpha` = 1, equivalent to Lasso regression (more useful on high dimensional data sets).
 When both are set different than zero, it becomes an "Elastic Net", which we will see later.
 3. Evaluation parameters: